On this page I will go over how to finish concrete with the following techniques:

-Finishing concrete, whether your hand troweling or power troweling the concrete smooth or giving the concrete some texture with a broom or stamping it all require some type of experience or knowledge.
+Finishing concrete, whether your hand troweling or power troweling the concrete smooth or giving the concrete some texture with a broom or stamping, will require some type of experience or knowledge.

 That's what I'm going to provide you with.
 I've been a concrete finisher for nearly 40 years and have extensive experience in all types of concrete finishing that I want to share with YOU!

-If you have a small concrete slab or floor and you want to achieve a smooth finish, using a steel trowel is going to be your best bet.
+If you have a small concrete slab or floor and you want to achieve a smooth finish, using a steel trowel is going to be your best bet to finish the concrete.

 A hand trowel will give you a very smooth finish to the concrete if you know the proper procedure on how and when to start using it.